Why California's gentle giants deserve a spot on your gratitude list

 Beyond finding peace and joy in the forest, research shows that spending time in the redwoods and other natural settings can improve immune function and lower cortisol levels, blood pressure, and heart rate.
 That’s on top of the health benefits of hiking, biking, and other fun physical activities that these magnificent forests inspire.

-Learn more about how redwood forests can heal us.
+Learn more about how redwood forests can improve well-being.